VictorH1110/flutter-calculator/README.md

 # flutter-calculator

-A simple calculator app made in flutter
+A simple calculator app with flutter

 ### Some Screenshots